Andrew-EKrause/Assembly-Programs/README.md

 ### Program 4: `listnumbers.asm`
 **_Program that Lists Numbers with Additional Features_** <br/>
 This program is slightly different compared to programs 1-3.
 The program requires the user to enter in a numerical value in the "Run I/O" tab at the bottom of the Mars environment.
 The program then takes that numerical value and subtracts the value of 7 from it 12 times.
 The original value entered by the user as well as the results of the subtractions made on that value are printed out within the "Run I/O" tab at the bottom of the Mars environment after the program finishes running.
-If you need to see any screenshots for opening the file, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
+If you need to see any screenshots for opening the file, which were specified in "Program 1: helloprogram0mips.asm", click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
 Steps to running the program are listed below.

 1. First, click on "File" in the Mars environemnt.
 Then click "Open".
 A window should open where you can select a .asm file to open in the Mars environment.
 2. If you do not see any .asm files you can select to open, navigate to the project folder you downloaded from this repository.
 Select the "listnumbers.asm" file.
 Click "Open".